typedb/typedb-driver-examples/README.md

 ### [Commerce: Bookstore](commerce/bookstore)

-The bookstore example uses python to showcases migration of data into TypeDB and executing queries on this data.
+The bookstore example uses Python to showcase migration of data into TypeDB and executing queries on this data.

+The data of the Books, Users and Orders loaded from the `.csv` files in the [data](commerce/bookstore/python/data) directory.

 Read the [README](commerce/bookstore/README.md) file for instructions.
 Check [the schema](commerce/bookstore/schema.tql) or the initial [dataset](commerce/bookstore/python/data) for additional information.
-All logic accessible in the script files.
+All logic accessible in the script files in the [python](commerce/bookstore/python) directory.

 ### [Gaming: XCOM Project](gaming/xcom)